awsdocs/aws-systems-manager-user-guide/doc_source/security-iam-awsmanpol.md

 ## `AmazonSSMReadOnlyAccess`<a name="security-iam-awsmanpol-AmazonSSMReadOnlyAccess"></a>

 Use the `AmazonSSMReadOnlyAccess` AWS managed policy to allow read\-only access to AWS Systems Manager\.
-Assigning this policy to an AWS Identity and Access Management \(IAM\) user allows read\-only API operations, such as `Describe*`, `Get*`, and `List*`\.
+Assigning this policy to an IAM entity grants permission to read\-only API operations, such as `Describe*`, `Get*`, and `List*`\.
 View the [policy](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonSSMReadOnlyAccess) for the full list of actions supported by this policy\.

 ### Service\-level permissions<a name="AmazonSSMReadOnlyAccess-service-level-permissions"></a>